adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 # Java 9

-Java 9 further extends the annotation mechanism by introducing the [`@Generated`-Annotation](https://docs.oracle.com/javase/8/docs/api/javax/annotation/Generated.html), which marks generated source files and allows to add further information, such as the annotation processor, the author and date.
+Java 9 further extends the annotation mechanism by introducing the [`@Generated`-Annotation](https://docs.oracle.com/javase/8/docs/api/javax/annotation/Generated.html), which marks generated source files and allows to add further information, such as the annotation processor name, the author and date.
 Java 9 also adds further functionality to the [`RoundEnvironment`](https://docs.oracle.com/javase/9/docs/api/javax/annotation/processing/RoundEnvironment.html) for easier handling of multiple annotation: `getElementsAnnotatedWithAny​(Set<Class<? extends Annotation>> annotations)` and `getElementsAnnotatedWithAny​(TypeElement... annotations)`.

 # Outlook and Further Information